danielharrell/LectFall2015/Question.md

 ## Part One

+So, what did you have for lunch?
+I have a question about this question.
+When I ask you what you had for lunch, what is the word "what" referring to?

+Here is my simple-minded answer: the word "what" must be referring, somehow, to *what* you had for lunch.

+I say "somehow," however, because even this simple an answer can seem puzzling, once you think about it.
+For we can suppose I have no idea what you had for lunch; if I did, I wouldn't be asking you the question.
+But if I don't know what you had for lunch, then how am I able to refer to what you had for lunch in my question?
+Without already knowing what you had, it can seem as if there is nothing for my "what" to refer to.
+(Put sentence about answer here, and how it too refers to what you had for lunch.)

+Perhaps you might reply
+that my use of the word "what" in the question is surely indeterminate rather than determinate, precisely since I don't know what it is you had for lunch.

+Without already knowing
+what you had, it can seem as if there is nothing for the word "what" in my question to refer to.  the word "what" in my question has (Sharpen by introducing absence; then try to get past puzzle by distinguishing

-what come to
-think of it, *do* I have any answer to give? this difference? *asking* about this difference he difference between asking something and saying something, taking a statement I might have made, about how there *is* something different between asking something and saying something, the difference between asking something and saying something can become puzzling. it isn't so clear what makes asking something different from saying something.
+wouldn't ask the question, if I *knew* what it was you had for lunch. this a cannot what come to think of it, *do* I have any answer to give? this difference? *asking* about this difference he difference between asking something and saying something, taking a statement I might have made, about how there *is* something different between asking something and saying something, the difference between asking something and saying something can become puzzling. it isn't so clear what makes asking something different from saying something.
 We seemingly go out of our way, then, to distinguish questions fromwe consider questions It's as if asking a question were something different from speaking a sentence, rather than an example of it.
 And in my lecture tonight, I want to focus our attention on one seeming difference bet, that I think is puzzling, and even paradoxical.  there *is* something different about questions, and puzzling.
 Or so I want , when we compare them to other kinds of sentence; and in particular, to the kind of sentence we use to answer questions.
-Suppose I ask you: What did you have for lunch?
+Suppose I ask you:
+What did you have for lunch?
 And suppose you answer: I had pasta for lunch.
 It is easy enough to tell what *you* are saying in your answer: namely, that you had pasta for lunch.
 But it is not so easy to tell what *I* am saying in my question.
 I am certainly not saying that you had *what* for lunch, as if the word "what" were the name of a food.
 And I am not even saying that you had *whatever* for lunch, as if the word "what" pointed vaguely to your lunch, rather than exactly.
 It is tempting to think I am not saying anything, because I am asking something.
 (But I can't be said to be saying nothing...)
 Saying is speaking rather than being silent, and both question and answer are about what you had for lunch.
 Speaking about your lunch, but in the one case saying what it is, and in the other case asking what it is.
 But the puzzle is: what is this difference?

 Later link pointing to ignorance, or absence: how is this possible?
 Then move on to why is there something rather than